What is the Best Wedding Dress for a Petite Bride?

 The best wedding dress is one that fits you perfectly!

 Shopping for the perfect wedding dress off the rack is difficult.
 Shopping for the perfect petite wedding dress off the rack is almost impossible.

 Even if you are looking at designer brands, shopping for petite styles is usually a challenge.
 Being petite myself, I understand how difficult it is to find a wedding dress that perfectly fits your smaller frame and flatters your body.

 Shopping Tips for Petite Wedding Dresses

 Petite sized dresses are not mass produced, but they are usually “mass designed” — meaning a regular sized pattern has just been scaled down to a smaller size, not specifically designed for a petite body type.

-Even if the dress is altered to fit a petite frame, most bridal gowns will not be as flattering or stylish as the original design on a taller bride.
+Even if the dress is altered to fit your petite frame, most bridal gowns will not be as flattering or stylish as the original design on a taller bride.
 That’s because the length isn’t the only thing that matters.

 So while of course I usually advise petite brides to have a custom wedding dress made specifically for you, I also recommend that you visit some bridal shops and try on some dresses.
 Both to see what you like and what you don’t, and to take some pictures of yourself in different styles so you know what they actually look like on you.

 Tips for Choosing a Wedding Gown Style for a Petite Bride

 Keeps these ideas in mind when shopping for or designing your dream wedding dress: